 In addition to a healthy all-around diet, there are a number of vitamins and minerals that are critical for a healthy spine by ensuring that the bones, muscles, discs, and other tissues all receive the nutrients that they need to function well.

 Calcium is critical for spinal health as it is a major contributor to ensuring proper bone mass.
-Getting enough calcium in your diet to keep your bones from deteriorating and exhibiting signs of osteoporosis, which increase risk of spinal fractures.
+Getting enough calcium in your diet to keep your bones from deteriorating and exhibiting signs of osteoporosis, which increase the risk of spinal fractures.
 Calcium can be found in a number of foods, including leafy greens, almonds, oranges, salmon and dairy.

 Vitamin D3 goes hand-in-hand with calcium as it is critical for its absorption.
 Without enough vitamin D, bones will not be able to grow strong and will quickly deteriorate and become thin and brittle.
-Vitamin D3 is found in salmon, egg yolks, liver, and some milks, but it can be hard to obtain enough of it in your daily diet, so if you have low D3, a vitamin supplement can make a difference in your spinal health.
+Vitamin D3 is found in salmon, egg yolks, liver, and some kinds of milk, but it can be hard to obtain enough of it in your daily diet, so if you have low D3, a vitamin supplement can make a difference in your spinal health.

 Magnesium is a key mineral for bone density in the spine.
 Magnesium is used for hundreds of reactions throughout the body, and if it is lacking, it will be pulled out of the bones.
 This mineral is also important in the relaxing and contracting of muscles, so a deficiency in it can prevent proper muscle strengthening.
-Magnesium is found in leafy vegetables, as well as fish, beans, nuts, avocados and bananas.
+Magnesium is found in leafy vegetables, as well as fish, beans, nuts, avocados, and bananas.

 Other nutrients that play an important role are: